 The above mentioned workflow allowed me to produce the final renders within the allocated time and budget, while using different platforms and rendering engines to achieve one result.

-This new and unique Book is aimed at intermediate and advanced users who may or may not be familiar with rendering engines and wish to consistently/repeatedly produce high end marketing renders while implementing 3 simple steps: Pre-Production, Production and Post-Production.
+This new and unique Manual is aimed at intermediate and advanced users who may or may not be familiar with rendering engines and wish to consistently/repeatedly produce high end marketing renders while implementing 3 simple steps: Pre-Production, Production and Post-Production.

 *There is detailed process of preparing and importing external files; followed by modelling from 2D drawings.